xiaoj1e/todomvc/README.md

 4. As much as possible, pressing `Esc` should do something intuitive -- I.E. undo, remove.
 5. As much as possible, pressing `Enter` should do something intuitive -- I.E. insert, complete.

-Like in objective 2, you should change the visual elements accordingly so that a novice user can understand how these features work.
+Like in option 1, you should change the visual elements accordingly so that a novice user can understand how these features work.
 Take a look at [this blog post](https://knock.app/blog/how-to-design-great-keyboard-shortcuts) if you want some ideas on how to visually show keyboard shortcuts.

-### Objective 4: Undo/Redo
+### Objective 3: Undo/Redo

 Add two buttons at the footer to allow the user to undo or redo any change the user has made. `Ctrl + z` and `Ctrl + Shift + z` should also undo and redo.